luubinhan/blog/content/posts/2020-10-01-composition-la-cai-chi-chi.md

 > If you write your code in a style that composes functions in some way before calling them, and there are other humans on your team, make sure that you’re getting concrete benefits from this approach.
 It is not “cleaner” or “better”, and there is a price to pay for “beautiful” but indirect code.

 Tạm kết: Nếu bạn làm việc trong team, hãy đảm bảo mọi người nhất trí với nhau lợi ích mà nó mang lại từ cách làm này.
-Nó không liên quan vì tới việc "cleaner-better", nó luôn có cái giá phải trả cho "beautiful" nhưng mà code không trực quan
+Nó không liên quan gì tới việc "cleaner-better", nó luôn có cái giá phải trả cho "beautiful" nhưng mà code không trực quan

 [composition - *Dan’s JavaScript Glossary*](https://whatthefuck.is/composition)